IEEE Transactions on Robotics

 3.2 Preliminary Steps for the AE

 When a paper is assigned to an AE by an Editor, the AE should give the paper a quick read to roughly understand what it is about, its potential contributions, who the leading experts are in the topic area, and so on.
-If the submission has a “PCV” notation, the AE should check to see that the submission has a statement of the difference from the conference paper and confirm that the journal submission has substantive changes from the conference version (see the discussion above).
-If the authors disclose that the submission has evolved from a closely related conference paper (or if it later becomes clear that this is the case), but the submission either does not give a clear statement of the changes to the paper or does not have the previous conference paper among the submitted files, the paper should be returned without further review.
+If the submission is "Evolved" (i.e., it has a “PCV” notation), the AE should check to see that the submission has a statement of the difference from the conference paper and confirm that the journal submission has substantive changes from the conference version (see the discussion above).
+If the authors disclose that the submission has evolved from a closely related conference paper (or if it later becomes clear that this is the case), but the submission either does not give a clear statement of the changes to the paper or does not include the previous conference paper among the submitted files, the paper should be returned without further review.
 Similarly, if the difference between the submission and the conference paper(s) is not substantive (see the discussion above), the submission should be returned without further review.

 The AE should also check the ithenticate report for possible cases of plagiarism.
 Potential plagiarism cases should be investigated and reported to the handling Editor.